-Wiki as an App
+Wiki as a Space

 Here we have many folders for various logical sections: Marketing, Design, etc. You can nest folders and link documents together.
 Nothing unusual.